hartwigmedical/health-checks/README.md

         * MELT_PROPORTION_OF_VARIANTS_WITH_CONFLICTING_ALLELES
         * MELT_PROPORTION_OF_MERGED_VARIANT_POSITIONS
-        * MELT_PROPORTION_OF_OVERLAPPING_DISTINCT_ALLLELES
+        * MELT_PROPORTION_OF_OVERLAPPING_DISTINCT_ALLELES

 # Logs location

-After a succesful run, the logs can be found under the sub-modules logs directory.
+After a successful run, the logs can be found under the sub-modules logs directory.

 Here is a sample of a run with the existing Health Checks: